KashouC/darktheme/README.txt

 --- Aseprite Dark Grey Theme ----

+WARNING: This version is exclusively for v1.2-beta8 and onwards of Aseprite.

 You can find Aseprite at http://aseprite.org/ or http://store.steampowered.com/app/431730/.
 It's a cheap and fantastic tool for low resolution art and animation by David Capello, strongly recommended for pixel art game development.